 Dr Shin Young-soo

-Dr Shin Young-soo took up the position of the World Health Organization's Regional Director for the Western Pacific on 1 February 2009.
+Dr Shin Young-soo became the World Health Organization's Regional Director for the Western Pacific in February 2009.

-Dr Shin has longstanding connections with WHO, having undertaken more than 30 assignments with the Organization as an adviser and consultant, and having on a number of occasions served on its Executive Board as the representative of the Republic of Korea.
+Before becoming Regional Director, Dr Shin had a longstanding connection with WHO.
+He had undertaken more than 30 assignments with the Organization as an adviser and consultant, serving several times on the Executive Board as the representative of the Republic of Korea.

-Until joining WHO, Dr Shin was Professor of Health Policy and Management at the College of Medicine, Seoul National University, where he graduated Magna Cum Laude in 1969.
+Prior to joining WHO, Dr Shin was a professor of Health Policy and Management at the College of Medicine, Seoul National University, where he graduated magna cum laude in 1969.

-After graduation, Dr Shin took up a post as research assistant in Preventive Medicine at the same university while pursuing an advanced degree in the university's School of Public Health.
-After three years as a medical officer in the Korean Navy, he enrolled in the School of Public Health at Yale University, United States of America, where he graduated in 1977.
+After graduation, he became research assistant in preventive medicine at the university while pursuing an advanced degree at the School of Public Health.
+He then went to serve as a medical officer in the Korean Navy for three years, before enrolling in the School of Public Health at Yale University in the United States.
+He graduated in 1977.

-During the early 1990s, when working for the Korean Ministry of Health and Welfare, Dr Shin led a pioneering pilot project designed to improve grassroots primary health care.
-He was later instrumental in upgrading the country's national health system at a time when universal health coverage was being introduced.
-In 2002 and 2003, Dr Shin served as Director of Korea's National Health Insurance Review and Assessment Service, which disburses more than US$ 20 billion annually in health-insurance payments.
+During the early 1990s, Dr Shin led a pioneering pilot project to improve grassroots primary health care while working for the Korean Ministry of Health and Welfare.
+He was later instrumental in upgrading the country's national health system during the implementation of universal health coverage.
+From 2002 to 2003, he served as director of the country's National Health Insurance Review and Assessment Service, which disburses more than US$ 20 billion annually in health insurance payments.

 Dr Shin was born in Seoul on 15 October 1943.
-He is married, with three children and 4 grandchildren.
+He is married with three children and four grandchildren.